Irinjalakuda: Religion

-Tovino Thomas, is an Indian actor, model, and film producer who is active in Malayalam films was born here.

-A prominent Kerala mathematician-astronomer Madhava (Mādhava) who founded the Kerala school of astronomy and mathematics was from (Irinjalappilly, Aloor) Sangamagrama (Saṅgamagrāma), a town in medieval Kerala believed to be the town of Irinjalakuda.
-Nagapattinam Chandrashekhara Vasanthakokilam a carnatic singer and actress, was born as Kamakshi in Irinjalakkuda, Cochin State of British India, the present Kerala.

-The late football player and Olympian O Chandrasekhar Menon was born here.

-Famous Actress Anupama Parameshwaran, who is well known in the Telugu, Tamil, and Kannada film industries, was also belongs from here.

 Governance

 Irinjalakuda is governed by Irinjalakuda Municipality.
 The municipality was formed on 8 February 1936 with an area of 11.24 square kilometres.

 K.I.
 Varunny was the first municipal chairman and the municipality was divided into 22 electoral wards.
 Now, the Municipality has 41 wards.

-Irinjalakuda is the headquarters of the Mukundapuram Taluk and is a Grade-I municipality.Irinjalakuda Revenue Division was formed in May 2018.
+Irinjalakuda is the headquarters of the Mukundapuram Taluk and is a Grade-I municipality.
+Irinjalakuda Revenue Division was formed in May 2018.
 It is headed by a Revenue Divisional Officer (RDO).
 The office is situated in the Mini Civil Station Annexe building.
 The revenue division comprises Mukundapuram, Chalakudy and Kodungallur taluks.